Helping to drive progress in rejuvenation biotechnology

 Hi Alex, could you begin by explaining what first attracted you to science and in particular the study of aging and why you believe aging is a problem to be solved?

-Since January 2014 I am running Insilico Medicine, which takes an umbrella view on the field with over 170 research projects and over 150 collaborators worldwide.
+Since January 2014 I have been running Insilico Medicine, which takes an umbrella view on the field with over 170 research projects and over 150 collaborators worldwide.
 I have no doubt that aging is a problem that can be solved within our lifetimes unless we see a major economic crisis, a global war, or both.

 Your work focuses on computational medicine, how would you explain this relatively new field of science to our readers?